 Theorem 5 | The last phase in a project is software testing

 We have already referred to Boehm's law in Theorem 2.
 The statement should therefore be: the test manager is involved from the first to the last day of the project (and longer).
 For a project manager this may be difficult to accept, but those who want to minimise errors and risks work closely with the test manager.
 From the start and in every phase of the project, he will ask: what are we going to do, how are we going to do it, who is going to do it, when are we going to do it, what are the risks, where are the chances of errors, how are we going to test this, etc...

 Theorem 6 | We do not test because we are a small organisation

 The starting point for a testing process is not the size of your organisation.
 The starting point should be what risks does my organisation run with the current IT landscape?
 You can have a company with only 25 FTEs, but the moment privacy-sensitive information about 3,000 customers is leaked, you have a problem.
 In this case, too, it is important to think outside the box.

 As Testersuite Team, we are always interested in special case studies.
-Do you have a good case of a test cycle situation that required the application of thinking outside the box?
-Share it with us and we will add it to this list.
+Do you have a great case of a test cycle-situation that required the application of reverse thinking?
+Share it with us and we'll add it to this list.